MilchReis/python-scripts/README.md

 Small python snippets for small problems.

+## communication.py ##
+The little libary provides a more comfortable access to the information exchange over sockets.
+The including threading realises a parallel processing for incoming informations.
+Also the snippet can be used for interprocess communication.

+See the usage as an example inside the file.

 ## corrector.py ##
 Replaces umlaute , like ü, ä, ö and ß in a HTML conform escape-sequence.